From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Double Categories for Static Models

 The point of this section is to establish that each of these bicategories arises as a fragment of a larger categorical structure known as a pseudo double category, which consists of objects, two kinds of morphisms (known as horizontal and vertical), and 2-cells.
 Horizontal morphisms compose weakly (as in a bicategory) and vertical morphisms compose strictly (as in a category).
 The motivation for considering this more general structure is that, for many bicategories, there exists a simpler class of morphisms between the objects for which composition is strictly associative and unital.
 This can be exploited to simplify certain structural proofs, as we will do.

 We first give the definition of a pseudo double category.
 We usually drop the adjective ``pseudo'' in the paper.
-For a detailed reference on double category theory, monoidal double categories, and functors between them, see \cite[Sections~2--5]{ggv24}.
+Pseudo-double categories are originally due to Ehresmann \cite{ehresmann1963categories}.
+For a detailed reference on double category theory that includes monoidal double categories, functors between them, and monads, see \cite[Sections~2--5]{ggv24}.
+For the theory of double monads, see also \cite{cruttwell2010unified}.

 \begin{defi} A \textbf{(pseudo) double category} (e.g.~\cite[Def.~2.1]{ggv24}) consists of: \begin{itemize} \item a class of objects; \item \textbf{vertical morphisms} between the objects, typically displayed as $A \to B$, with the structure of a category (that is, identity morphisms, and a composition operation satisfying axioms); \item \textbf{horizontal morphisms} between the objects, typically displayed as $A \profto B$, with identity morphisms and a composition operation; \item square-shaped 2-cells between pairs of vertical morphisms and pairs of horizontal morphisms, as follows: